AaronGrainer/kubernetes-devops/README.md

-# geo-analytics
+# recommender-devops
-Analytical app and data pipeline to understand Geolocation a little better
+Recommendation engine and pipeline in Kubernetes with Devops principles and implementation